What is nephrolithiasis?

 Nephrolithiasis is also called renal calculi or kidney stones.
 Kidney stones form in the urinary system when the water and waste in your urine are out of balance.
 When this happens, certain types of waste crystals separate from the urine.
 The crystals build up and form kidney stones.
 Kidney stones can be made of uric acid, calcium, phosphate, or oxalate crystals.
 You may have 1 or more kidney stones.

 - You do not drink enough liquids (especially water) each day.

 - You have urinary tract infections often.

-- You eat a certain type of diet.
-For example, people who eat a diet high in meat or salt may be at higher risk of developing kidney stones.
-People who eat foods high in oxalate (found in nuts, chocolate, coffee, tea, and green leafy vegetables) may also be at higher risk.
+- You follow a certain type of diet.
+For example, people who eat a diet high in meat or salt may be at higher risk for kidney stones.
+People who eat foods high in oxalate may also be at higher risk.
+Foods that are high in oxalate include nuts, chocolate, coffee, and green leafy vegetables.

-- You take certain medicines.
-These include some diuretics, steroids and antacids.
+- You take certain medicines such as diuretics, steroids, and antacids.

-- Someone else in your family has had kidney stones.
+- A family member has had kidney stones.

 - You were born with a kidney or bowel disorder, or you have other medical problems such as gout.